 - Peach Crisp with Berries.
 If you happen to have other fruit hanging out in your kitchen, don’t be afraid to throw it into the recipe.
 Peach and blueberry crisp or peach and raspberry crisp are two excellent flavor combinations I recommend.

 - To Make Gluten Free and Dairy Free.
 To make the peach crisp gluten-free, you can use a 1:1 baking blend, like this one, or swap the apples for peaches as in my favorite Vegan Apple Crisp (which also happens to be dairy free!).

 - Vegan Peach Crisp.
 To make a vegan peach crisp, swap the honey for maple syrup and opt for a vegan butter alternative (like Earth’s Balance) in the topping.

 - To Store.
+Homemade peach crisp does need to be refrigerated.
 Cover the crisp, and store it in the refrigerator for up to 3 days.

 - To Reheat.
 Rewarm leftovers in the oven at 350 degrees F until hot.
 You can also reheat this recipe in the microwave, though the oven does a better job crisping the topping back up.

 - To Freeze.
-Store peach crisp in an airtight, freezer-safe storage container for up to 3 months.
+You can freeze peach crisp for up to 3 months.
+Store it in an airtight, freezer-safe storage container.
 Let thaw overnight in the refrigerator before reheating.